 While enrolling to the 2018 H/C design contest the candidates have taken part in this utopia-incubator for imagining a “new port” and have re-interpreted from this different perspective the usual functions of a port (issues of goods, insurance and profit) and its interim state between arriving, belonging and leaving.

-All projects will be presented in an exhibition, opening in Trieste on the 8th of Sptember 2018, and the award ceremony will be held in conjunction.
+All projects were presented in an exhibition, opening in Trieste on the 8th of September 2018, and the award ceremony was held in conjunction.

 The contest has been organised by the Trieste Contemporanea Committee in the frame of “Harbour for Cultures” 2018 activities | under the auspices of the Central European Initiative and of the BEBA Foundation, Venice | with the patronage of the Italian Ministry of Cultural Heritage and Activities and the Trieste Town Council | with the funding of the Autonomous Friuli Venezia Giulia Regional Council | with the collaboration of the MAO–Museum of Architecture and Design, Ljubljana | and of Culturelink Network/IRMO, Croatia; ICA–Institute for Contemporary Art, Zagreb; KCB–Cultural Centre Belgrade; L’Officina, Trieste; Studio Tommaseo, Trieste | together with partners of the Continental Breakfast network.

 read the announcement